BigDipper: Sharded Censorship Resistant Data Availability for Leader-Based BFT: Conclusion

 \section{Conclusion}

-is a hyperscale BFT system with short term censorship resistance for leader based protocols.
-It is based on the idea a DA layer can the decentralize transaction inclusion and clients can choose amount of censorship resistance.
+We present {\name}, a hyperscale BFT system that provides short term censorship resistance to leader based BFT protocols.
+It is based on the idea that transaction inclusion can be made decentralized, and together with data availability protocols with censorship resistant properties, we can prevent a malicious leader from censoring the transactions.
+Client can use {\navigation} algorithm for controlling amount of censorship resistance with fast confirmation latency.